septentrio-gnss/septentrio_gnss_driver/README.md

   <summary>Leap Seconds</summary>

   + `leap_seconds`: number of leap seconds that have been inserted up until the point of ROSaic usage
     + At the time of writing the code (2020), the GPS time, which is unaffected by leap seconds, was ahead of UTC time by 18 leap seconds.
 Adapt the leap_seconds parameter accordingly as soon as the next leap second is inserted into the UTC time or in case you are using ROSaic for the purpose of simulations.
-In the latter case, in addition please set the parameter `use_GNSS_time` to true and uncomment a paragraph in the `UTCtoUnix()` function definition found in the file `septentrio_gnss_driver/src/septentrio_gnss_driver/parsers/parsing_utilities.cpp` and enter the year, month and date to be simulated.
+In the latter case, in addition please set the parameter `use_gnss_time` to true and uncomment a paragraph in the `UTCtoUnix()` function definition found in the file `septentrio_gnss_driver/src/septentrio_gnss_driver/parsers/parsing_utilities.cpp` and enter the year, month and date to be simulated.
   </details>

   <details>